-In a study by Pala R Ragip and others, CoQ-10 was found to induce the expression of NFkB.
-IkB, Nrf2, and HO-1 in rats undergoing 6 weeks of chronic exercise training, highlighting its antiinflammatory and antioxidant effects.38 Similarly, Al Omar and others demonstrated that CoQ-10 exhibited anti-inflammatory, anti-apoptotic, and neuro-modulatory properties through the Nrf2/ HO-1 pathway.
+In a study by Pala R Ragip and others, CoQ-10 was found to induce the expression of NFκB, IκB, Nrf2, and HO-1 in rats undergoing 6 weeks of chronic exercise training, highlighting its anti-inflammatory and antioxidant effects.38 Similarly, AI Omar and others demonstrated that CoQ-10 exhibited anti-inflammatory, anti-apoptotic, and neuro-modulatory properties through the Nrf2/HO-1 pathway.
 CoQ-10 also increased the activity of antioxidant enzymes in response to neurotoxicity induced by lead acetate (PbAc).39 These findings suggested that CoQ-10 might modulate the Keap1/Nrf2/ARE pathway in diabetes, indicating its potential therapeutic role in conditions associated with oxidative stress.
-The findings of the present study would shed light on a potential molecular mechanism through which CoQ-10 could act as an antioxidant, protecting liver cells in diabetes mellitus, which is characterized by hyperglycemia.
-This finding also suggested that further research into the manipulation of this signaling pathway could lead to the development of innovative therapeutic approaches.

-While study provided this insightful information on the potential benefits of CoQ-10 in cells protecting against diabetes-induced oxidative stress, further research is essential to confirm these effects in humans.
+While this study provided insightful information on the potential benefits of CoQ-10 in cells protecting against diabetes-induced oxidative stress, further research is essential to confirm these effects in humans.
 This study primarily focused on liver tissue, specifically the Keap1/Nrf2/ARE signaling pathway, and did not investigate the impact of CoQ-10 on other signaling pathways or organs related to diabetes.
 Analyzing all signaling elements through protein expression, using immunoblotting assays, would provide a more precise conclusion which should be considered in future studies.
 Moreover, the present study did not investigate liver histopathology, and the duration of the intervention was relatively short.
 Long-term studies are required to evaluate the sustained effects and safety of CoQ-10 supplementation in diabetes management.